FMSS-IOS-Patika-Bootcamp/homework-1-mehmetdolasan-1/README.md

 ## Description

-Data transfer from A ViewVontroller to B ViewController
+Data transfer from A ViewController to B ViewController

 ---
 [<img src="images/1.png" width="250"/>]()